Kou-ding/Graph-Minor/README.md

 c o-------------o d
        Graph             Adjacency Matrix
 </pre>
-- The sum of the row's ones from the adjacency matrix signify the **degree** (how many vertices is a particular vertex connected with) of the row's vertex.
+- The sum of the row's values from the adjacency matrix signify the **degree** (how many connections a particular vertex has) of the row's vertex.
 - The diagonal contains only zeros because a vertex cannot be adjacent to itself.
 - The matrix is symmetric across its diagonal.

-#### Clusters and V mapping
+### Clusters and V mapping
 Then we divide the graph's vertices into clusters, which are smaller graphs that, when combined, form the original complete graph.
-The graph minor is a graph that is made when devide the graph's vertices into clusters forming  we combine some of the original graph's vertices into a cluster so that there exists an edge that it's virtices belong to the same cluster.
+The graph minor is a graph that is made when we follow any sequence of the following moves:
+- Delete a vertex
+- Delete an edge
+- Contract an edge
 <pre>
 a o-------o b
   | \   / |           V={1,2,1,1,2,2} -->    c1 o------o c2